Thank you for reading our post, please rate this article at the end.

 The elevation gain of this hike is just 6,100 feet – since the hike starts quite high up already, there’s not much ground left for you to cover.
 As mentioned above, it takes from about 5 to 10 hours to get to the peak of Mount Whitney, depending on your pace.
 The descent takes 2-3 hours shorter.

-In spite of its shortness, this hike is quite strenuous, especially when covered with snow.
+Despite its short length, this hike is quite strenuous, especially when covered with snow.
 When snow is present, mountaineering equipment and skills are required, and the trip may take longer.
-Since the conditions on Mount Whitney may vary, you should research how things are up there well before your trip.
+Since conditions on Mount Whitney can vary, you should research what it’s like up there well before your trip.
 According to recreation.gov, the trail is usually snow-free from July to late September.

 John Muir Trail